oresat/oresat-linux/docs/repos.rst

 GPS Board
 ---------

-SDR/Hardware GPS receiver to calculate the location of satellite.
-Also will include software for off loading the controls for ACS subsystem.
+SDR / Hardware GPS receiver to calculate the location of satellite.
+Also will include software for off loading the controls for ADCS subsystem.

 - `oresat-gps-hardware`_ Hardware design for the GPS board.
-- `oresat-gps-software`_ GPS application.
+- `oresat-gps-software`_ The GPS application.
-- `oresat-adcs-software`_ The ADCS Manager library that controls the ADCS subsystem.
+- `oresat-adcs-software`_ The ADCS library that controls the ADCS subsystem.

 Star Tracker Board